-2017 Suffolk Cybersurvey - now live
+2017 Suffolk Cybersurvey - deadline extended

 Hearing and responding to the views of children and young people about their online experiences and use of social media, has been key to the success for the last six years of the annual e-Safer Suffolk Cybersurvey.
 During this time over 10K children and young people have taken part.
 Their views have influenced how local services ranging from the Police, the MASH and health are improving the way that adults respond to the situations that children and young people encounter online.

 We need your support to enable children and young people (from year 6 upwards) to enable take part.
 Every organisation that participates requires an access code.
 To get your survey code email: firstname.lastname@example.org

 The survey will be running until Friday 15 December and the results will be published in February 2018.

 Key findings from the cybersurvey will be presented at the 2018 annual online safety conference.

 A different approach is being taken in 2016.
 The aim was to make it easier for more young people and vulnerable adults to share how they use the internet and social media, and the experiences they have had - whether positive or negative.
 Three targeted surveys were carried out, results for the 2016 survey for children in mainstream education are below.

 3142 young people responded to the survey for those in mainstream education and further education.